Drachenfrucht1/godotcord/GodotcordActivity.md

 `String state`

-- state of the activity if any
+- State of the activity if any.
 `String details`

-- details of the activity if any
+- Details of the activity if any.

-`String largeImage`
+`String large_image`

-- name of the image in the art assets to use as a large image
+- Name of the image in the art assets of your application in Discord Developer Portal to use as a large image if any.

-`String largeText`
+`String large_text`

-- tooltip for the large image
+- Tooltip of the large image, only applicable if you provide large_image

-`String smallImage`
+`String small_image`

-- name of the image in the art assets to use as a small image
+- Name of the image in the art assets of your application in Discord Developer Portal to use as a small image if any.

-`String smallText`
+`String small_text`

-- tooltip for the small image
+- Tooltip for the small image, only applicable if you provide small_image

-`String partyID`
+`String party_id`

-- the id of the lobby the user is in
+- The id of the lobby the user is in

-`int partyMax`
+`int party_max`

 - the max size of the party the user is in

-`int partyCurrent`
+`int party_current`

 - the current size of the party the user is in

-`String matchSecret`
+`String match_secret`

+- Secret used for joining matches.

-`String joinSecret`
+`String join_secret`

-- secret used for chat invitations and ask to join
+- Secret used for chat invitations and ask to join

-`String spectateSecret`
+`String spectate_secret`

+- Secret used for spectating matches.

 `int start`

-- unix starttime of the users activity
+- Unix starttime of the users activity

 `int end`

-- unix endtime of the users activity
+- Unix endtime of the users activity

 ## Usage